-The McLean County Area EMS System considers substance abuse (drug dependency and/or alcoholism) to be a health problem, and it will assist an EMS System member who becomes dependent on alcohol and/or drugs.
+The McLean County Area EMS System considers substance abuse (drug dependency, marijuana abuse, and/or alcoholism) to be a health problem, and it will assist an EMS System member who becomes dependent on alcohol and/or drugs.
 The McLean County Area EMS System and ultimately Systems' patients will suffer the adverse effects of having a pre-hospital care provider whose performance is below acceptable standards.
-Any respective EMS System member whose substance abuse problems jeopardize the delivery, performance, or activities in the care of an EMS System patient requiring medical care, shall be subject to disciplinary action by the EMS Medical Director.
+Any respective EMS System member whose substance abuse problems jeopardize the delivery, performance or activities in the care of an EMS System patient requiring medical care, shall be subject to disciplinary action by the EMS Medical Director.

-- a.
-Any pre-hospital care provider as a member of the McLean County Area EMS System who voluntarily requests assistance with a personal substance abuse problem shall be referred directly to the EMS Medical Director for an evaluation and referral for treatment when necessary. - b.
-Any pre-hospital care provider as a member of the McLean County Area EMS System who is suspect to have a personal substance abuse problem and who is suspect of being under the influence of alcohol and/or drugs, while in the provision of emergency care shall be referred to the EMS Medical Director for an evaluation and referral for treatment when necessary. - c.
-With the exception of EMS Students, the McLean County Area EMS System DOES NOT require EMS System members to submit to blood and/or urine testing for alcohol and/or drug use. - d.
-If the EMS Medical Director has determined that the individual, within reasonable medical certainty, is under the influence of alcohol and/or drugs while in provision of emergency care, and whose performance is below acceptable standards, shall be subject to disciplinary action. - i.
+- A. Any pre-hospital care provider as a member of the McLean County Area EMS System who voluntarily requests assistance with a personal substance abuse problem shall be referred directly to the EMS Medical Director for an evaluation and referral for treatment when necessary. - B. Any pre-hospital care provider as a member of the McLean County Area EMS System who is suspect to have a personal substance abuse problem and who is suspect of being under the influence of alcohol and/or drugs, while in the provision of emergency care shall be referred to the EMS Medical Director for an evaluation and referral for treatment when necessary. - C. Any member of the EMS agency who suspects another member of substance abuse can report the member in question anonymously through an incident report to ensure anonymity. - D. With the exception of EMS Students, the McLean County Area EMS System DOES NOT require EMS System members to submit to blood and/or urine testing for alcohol and/or drug use.
+Individual agencies may have additional requirements. - E. If the EMS Medical Director has determined that the individual, within reasonable medical certainty, is under the influence of alcohol and/or drugs while in provision of emergency care, and whose performance is below acceptable standards, shall be subject to disciplinary action. - i.
 The first occurrence shall result in a referral of the pre-hospital care provider to the appropriate assistance program and subject to disciplinary action.
-The pre-hospital care provider will not be responsible for any associated costs. - ii.
-The second occurrence, within one year, shall result in disciplinary action as determined by the EMS Medical Director and may result in suspension of the EMT license and/or System participation. - iii.
-If a System member under the influence of alcohol and/or drugs while engaged in provision of emergency care does not cooperate or refuses physician evaluation and/or treatment, the EMSMD shall subject that member to potential suspension of their EMT license and System participation.
+The pre-hospital care provider will not be responsible for any associated costs.